ClaudioLoz/Grogu-Chat-Back/README.md

 # Grogu-Chat-Back
-Implemented by using sockets with Nodejs/
+Implemented by using sockets with Nodejs.